Jeiwan/uniswapv3-book/content/docs/milestone_3/flash-loans.md

 ### Implementing Flash Loans

-In Uniswap V2 flash loans were part of the swapping functionality: it was possible to borrow tokens during a swap, but you had to return them, or an equal amount of the other pool tokens, in the same transaction.
-In V3, flash loans are separated from swapping–it's simply a function that gives caller an amount of tokens they requested, calls a callback on the caller, and ensures a flash loan was repaid:
+In Uniswap V2 flash loans were part of the swapping functionality: it was possible to borrow tokens during a swap, but you had to return them or an equal amount of the other pool token, in the same transaction.
+In V3, flash loans are separated from swapping–it's simply a function that gives the caller an amount of tokens they requested, calls a callback on the caller, and ensures a flash loan was repaid:

 ```solidity